 Kris served as Unirondack’s Program Director in 2009 and 2010 and as Program Director/Assistant Director in 2011.
 Previous to Unirondack, Kris worked as a Community Educator and Adviser for Planned Parenthood Mohawk Hudson’s Teen View peer education group.
 He has a Bachelor’s Degree in Gender and Women’s Studies and English Education from SUNY Plattsburgh.
 A dream for Kris would be to one day start a school using the values and teachings of Unirondack as its model.
 He looks forward to continuing to work to make Unirondack a special place for each and every camper.
-He is currently attending the University of Vermont, working on a Master’s in Educational Leadership.
+Kris attended grad school at the University of Vermont.

 Kris is an avid rock climber and outdoor enthusiast and has climbed technical rock across the country.
 When not at camp he works part-time as a routesetter and climbing coach at Petra Cliffs Mountaineering Center and coaches Colchester High School’s Ultimate Frisbee team, a team he helped start in 2014.
 Kris is most happy when combining his love for teaching with use of the human body and the many things it is capable of.